Rajin-guyok: Transport

 A new Russian-North Korean terminal was commissioned in Rajin.
 Along with cargo transshipment and storage, the terminal makes it possible to organize coal magnetic cleaning and coal separating.
 Thus, the pilot part of the project aimed at the reconstruction of the Trans-Korean railway from Russia's Khasan to the seaport of Rajin just over the border.

+Administrative divisions

+Sŏnbong-guyŏk is divided into 18 tong (neighbourhoods) and 2 ri (villages):